 Students in this concentration will:

-- Understand environmental issues through a variety of disciplines, including the biological and geological sciences, economics, public policy, and education
+- Understand environmental issues through a variety of disciplines, including the natural and social sciences, as well as public policy

-- Acquire critical skills in statistical, qualitative, and quantitative research methods
+- Acquire critical skills in research and design analysis

 Honors and CapstonesView Honors website

-All concentrators, whether completing an AB or an ScB, must undertake a Senior Capstone, which consists of a two-semester Senior Thesis, a one-semester research experience, or an Honors Thesis.
 At the conclusion of the sixth semester, students who have a grade point average of at least 3.3 in the concentration may apply for Honors.
 Applications should be made before the end of the seventh semester.
-To be approved for Honors a student must identify two thesis readers in addition to the student’s primary faculty advisor.
-Please see program's website for a complete description of admission procedures and program requirements.
+To be approved for Honors a student must identify two thesis readers in addition to the student’s primary faculty advisor and the thesis itself must be deemed to be of the highest quality.
+Please see the IBES website for a complete description of admission procedures and program requirements.

 This concentration allows you to address the following Liberal Learning goals: